top of page

 seeks to make sense of the presented material" (2015, 1).
 I can't see sense making in the restating of a given explanations.

 Finally, there is the problem that organisms and their nervous systems are operationally closed.
-You can't plug into them like in the Matrix.
-Nervous systems can only listen to themselves.
+You can't plug into them like in the Matrix (the film).
 So meaning must be made individually of new ideas.
 Each person will not receive information ready packaged—there is no meaning in a sentence.
 They'll need to create information from the communication that is meaningful to themselves.

 References